python/devguide/triaging.rst

 Superseder
 ''''''''''
 The issue is a duplicate of the listed issue(s).
+The issue should just be the number, not the b.p.o URL or "issueXXXXX".
+If this is set, the Resolution should be set to *Duplicate*.

 Status
 ''''''